Robert Chrisman: The Black Scholar

 I know of no one who has worked harder than Robert Chrisman to actualize an intellectual vision.
 In building TBS he demonstrated the power of the principles of self-determination and self-reliance.
 He built the journal not by relying on grants and funding from foundations and government agencies, but by relying on the people we serve – teachers, students, community activists, labor activists, writers and artists, librarians, academicians, and just plain working people – our subscribers.
 These folks have shown that they have the power to sustain an intellectual enterprise and keep it independent.
 Chrisman believed that by relying on community support TBS could be self determining.
 For over forty years Robert Chrisman's strategic vision enabled TBS to make a path where there was none before.

 Career in academia

 In addition to his writing and editing, Chrisman maintained a long career in academia.
 He taught a variety of courses in literature, creative writing, cultural studies, and black studies at institutions that include the University of Hawaii, Honolulu, University of San Francisco, University of Michigan, Williams College, UC Berkeley, University of Vermont, and Wayne State University.

-In 2005 he retired as Professor and Chair of the Black Studies Department at the University of Nebraska at Omaha (UNO).
+In 2005 he retired as Professor and Chair of the Black Studies Department at the University of Nebraska Omaha (UNO).
 Among the initiatives he developed while at UNO was the creation of an annual Malcolm X Festival in Omaha, the city where Malcolm X was born.